tanoconsulting/euts/README.md

        ./teststack/teststack runtests My/Test/Folder

+   To make sure that the eZ database is reset and the eZ caches are cleaned between each test run, use:

+       ./teststack/teststack -r runtests My/Test/Folder

    NB: this currently assumes that your test suite uses PhpUnit.

-   If your tests are driven by a shell script, you can use instead:
+   If your tests are driven by any other command, you can use instead:

        ./teststack/teststack exec My/Test/Script